-The Bootstrap circuit path should also be short to minimize series inductance that may cause the voltage on the bootstrap capacitor to ring, slowing down refresh or causing an overvoltage on the bootstrap bias supply.
+The bootstrap circuit path should also be kept short.
+This minimizes series inductance that may cause the voltage on the bootstrap capacitor to ring, slowing down refresh or causing an overvoltage on the bootstrap bias supply.

 A compact power circuit layout (short circuit path between upper/lower power switches) minimizes ringing on the phase lead(s) keeping BHS and AHS voltages from ringing excessively below the V{SS} terminal which can cause excessive charge extraction from the substrate and possible malfunction of the IC.